Mode of transportation

 Google Maps — You can use Google Map to determine how to get from Point A to Point B. With most major cities, Google Maps will provide you with the timetable for local trains and buses.
 For example, if you need to take a bus from where you are staying to a particular site, Google Map is a good tool to show you how to get to the bus stop, when you can expect next bus, the estimated length of travel time and approximate cost.

 Typically, it is expensive to travel in North America.
 It is not the case in Europe or Asia where passenger trains are very popular.
 Geography and population density has a lot to do with that.
 As a rule, the earlier you book a train ticket, the cheaper it is.
 If you are travelling for a longer period of time and for multiple countries in Europe, you should consider purchasing a pass such as Eurailpass or countries specific rail passes.
 In general, if you are under 26, you can purchase a Youth Pass in Europe.
 Rail passes tend not to be cost effective in Eastern Europe where train tickets are usually inexpensive.

 For various European Rail passes, Rick Steves’ has an excellent page on the topic.

 Years ago, overnight sleeper trains between major European cities were very popular because it saved traveller time and money.
-Most sleepers are bunk beds and rooms may have 1, 4, or 6 berths.
+Most sleepers are couchettes (bunk beds) and rooms may have 1, 4, or 6 berths.
 However, with the advent of discount airlines, many of the overnight train services have been terminated because it is often cheaper to fly.
 In March, 2018, I did take an overnight sleeper train from Munich, Germany to Zagreb, Croatia.
-I booked the ticket about six weeks ahead and the cost was €39.
+If you booked the ticket really early, the cost was €39.
 Not bad for an 8 hour journey with a bed.